Darxo/Hardened/README.md

 - Peasant Parties now drop 0 Crowns (down from 0-50).
 Peasants killed in battle now randomly drop Crowns, food or tools or a valueable ring
 - **Footmen** lose **Shield Expert** and **Exploit Opening**
 - **Heavy Footmen** lose **Exploit Opening**
-- **Mercenaries** now use Shields that are colored in their respective Banner colors
+- **Mercenaries** now use Shields that are colored in their respective Banner colors.
+They now have a 30% chance to spawn with a Bandage in their bag
 - **Swordmaster** with **Blade Dancer** perk now only spawn with **Noble Swords**

 **Undead**